Why Kanye West is splitting with the Gap

 Gravante said that Gap's failure to comply with the terms of the contract has been costly.
 He said West plans to begin opening Yeezy retail stores.

 West has unleashed criticism on social media against Gap as well as Adidas AG where he has a similar deal.
-Neither Gap nor Adidas immediately responded to requests for comment Thursday.
+Adidas declined to comment.
+Gap didn't immediately respond to requests for comment Thursday.

 The San Francisco retailer had been hoping the partnership with West would resonate with customers in a period of declining sales.
 For Yeezy, being in more than 1,100 Gap stores worldwide would have put his brand in front of more people.